 - I have many positive reasons for wanting to become Polish that are not relevant to the Infacts readership.
 My article focussed on how hostile I feel to Britain being out of the EU.
 If I am lucky enough to be granted a Polish passport, which is not (and should not be) certain.
 I will carry it with pride.

 - I am not starry eyed about the European project.
 The EU has faults, some serious.
-Yet Britain is insane to leave and the leaders of the Brexit project are reckless and irresponsible.
+Yet its tremendous achievements are not talked about enough, Britain is insane to leave and the leaders of the Brexit project are reckless and irresponsible.
 I struggle to find words to say how much I condemn them.